YINI-lang/YINI-spec/YINI-Specification.md

     * The **first half** is invalid because it is missing the required `/END` marker.
     * The **second half** is invalid because it lacks the required single level-1 section header (for example, `^ Title`).
   - Empty sections (with no members) are still allowed.
+  - Inside inline objects, object members MUST use `:`.
+Using `=` inside an inline object MUST result in an error.
   - In strict mode, an empty document is invalid.
 For this purpose, a document containing only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 Parsing such a document MUST result in an error.

 **Note:** Implementations SHOULD clearly document the validation mode in use and describe which rules are fully enforced under strict parsing.